 These IoT technology-based smart devices like home security sensors, wireless applications, smart grids, etc., offer more options to access points than ever before.
-These sensors and smart devices present great opportunities for hackers to find vulnerability or loopholes.
+These sensors and smart devices present great opportunities for hackers to find vulnerabilities or loopholes.

-Although the developing landscape of IoT has made it easier and faster to carry out day to day activities, it is important to make sure that no cyber risk is prevailing in the back door.
-And when we talk about cyber risks associated with the IoT, security and privacy could be considered as one of the most critical issues.
+Although the developing landscape of IoT has made it easier and faster to carry out day-to-day activities, it is important to make sure that no cyber risk is prevailing in the back door.
+And when we talk about cyber risks associated with the IoT, security, and privacy could be considered as one of the most critical issues.

 As for organizations that have adopted the latest IoT trends, it is essential for them to identify and understand the vulnerabilities existing in the connected devices and systems.
 These vulnerabilities may turn into severe cyber threat postures for the entire IT infra of the organization if not patched from time to time.

-The year 2020 is undoubtedly going to have leaps in innovation along with unpredictable data breaches and cyber attacks.
-As our responsibility towards cybersecurity it is important to ensure that our devices are hard to access and do not fall victim to cyber threat actors.
+The year 2020 is undoubtedly going to have leaps in innovation along with unpredictable data breaches and cyber-attacks.
+As our responsibility towards cybersecurity, it is important to ensure that our devices are hard to access and do not fall victim to cyber threat actors.
 For this, organizations must implement security awareness training for their employees and help them in navigating IoT operations in order to secure the network and data of the company.